arkea-tech/Personal_Dashboard/README.md

 ## Author

-Created with :heart: by [Gabriel Pironneau](https://github.com/WoshiWoshu/Personal_Dashboard).
+Created with :heart: by [WoshiWoshu](https://github.com/WoshiWoshu).